KRISCHOMAT/KRISCHOMAT/README.md

-- 👋 Hi, I’m @KRISCHOMAT
+- 👋 Hi, I’m Christian
 - 👀 I’m interested in Building Synths and Samplerinstruments
-- 🌱 I’m currently learning Electronics, C++ and Python
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Synthstuff
 - 📫 How to reach me christian.grothe@posteo.de